My research primarily examines status—one's relative rank within a social context—across three levels: individual, dyadic, social networks.

-Additionally, I have other ongoing lines of research on emotion hierarchies, silence in conversation, and authenticity in purchases.
+I also have other ongoing lines of research on topics such as: emotion hierarchies, turn-taking in conversation, and human-AI interactions.

 I. Lay Theories of Status

-Past research commonly investigated status taking a top-down approach (i.e., using researchers' preconceived notions of status).
-In these projects, I leverage a bottom-up approach to probe how everyday people organically, naturally define what status is judge others' status.
-I use qualitative and quantitative method designs (within- and between-subjects), employing appropriate statistical analyses (e.g., NLP, multi-level modeling).
+Past research has commonly investigated status taking a top-down approach (i.e., using researchers' preconceived notions of status).
+In these projects, I leverage a bottom-up approach to probe how everyday people organically, naturally define what status is and how they judge others' status.
+I use rigorous qualitative and quantitative research designs and employ rigorous statistical analyses (e.g., NLP, multi-level modeling) to investigate.

 Fang, W.M., and Zayas, V. (in prep).